 The Haiku Stairs are also known as the Stairway to Heaven.
 These stairs are actually a steep hiking trail on the island of Oahu, Hawaii.
 It is one of the Oahu‘s most popular forbidden trails.
 This 2,120 feet long difficult hike trail has a total of 3,992 steps.
-Now these stairs became worn and dangerous so they were officially closed to the public in 1987.
+The stairs had became worn and dangerous and they were officially closed to the public in 1987.
 It is one of the most famous man-made wonders of the USA.

 Facts you didn’t know: –